pydio/pydio-doc-howto/cells_prometheus_grafana.md

+This how to will give a you the steps to run Prometheus & Grafana enabling you to have metrics of your Cells Instance.

 ### Enabling metrics in Cells-Enterprise

 Cells code is instrumented using Gauge, Counters, etc...
 We use an interface for various metrics systems (uber-go/tally), using a Noop